Carolinian people: Economics

-During the late 1990s it was estimated they had 20 percent unemployment.
-Also during this time they were behind the Chamorros in terms of economics.
-The Chamorro people were more economical development than they were.
-This has been going on for a long time in their community.
-They were susceptible to progress' bad effects.
+During the late 1990s, Carolinians were estimated to have 20% unemployment.
+Also during this time, they were behind the Chamorros in terms of economics.

-In 2005 on the island of Saipan 2% of employed workers were Carolinians.
+In 2005 on the island of Saipan, 2% of employed workers were Carolinians.

-According to the 2010 U.S. Census the people along with other Micronesian groups have lower home owner ship than the many other ethnic groups in the country.
-They are mainly renters.
-Only 14% of them are homeowners while the rest are renters.
+According to the 2010 U.S. Census, the Carolinian people, along with other Micronesian groups, have lower rates of homeownership than other ethnic groups in the country.
+They are mainly renters, with only 14% owning homes.

 Politics

+Term(s)

+Tamor is a word for Carolinian Chief.

+In what is now Guam Carolinians in María Cristina a dependent district they were led by a teniente de justica (elected municipal officer).
+They elected a cabeza that assisted the municipal officer.

+Other political info and political figures

-There has been efforts to bring the Marianas together.
+There have been efforts to bring the Marianas together.
 In the 1960s people submitted a resolution against putting the Marianas under one government.
 The Carolinians in the Northern Marianas desired stronger ties with Refaluwasch abroad in Micronesia.
-A lot of them wanted CNMI to be freely associated with the U. S.
+A lot of them wanted CNMI to be freely associated with the U.S.

-The population is represented in the legislature however the Chamorro people are dominant in politics.
+The Carolinian population is represented in the legislature; however, the Chamorro people are dominant in politics.